Buddhist mythology: Mythology in contemporary Buddhism

-Such hagiographies are one of the staple forms of literature in the Thai forest tradition.
+Hagiographies are one of the staple forms of literature in the Thai forest tradition.
 In Thailand, the primary example is the biography of Ajahn Mun Bhuridatta, the founding father, by one of his students, Ajahn Maha Boowa.
 The hagiography of Ajahn Mun has become a major modern legend in Thai Buddhism.
 It established many of the standard features of such biographies: accounts of struggles with sexual temptation, meeting with tigers and ghosts in the forest, and exciting tales of psychic or meditative prowess.
-It is controversial, however, since it depicts events such as meeting with long-dead arahants, a phenomenon that is impossible according to orthodox Theravāda.